Ph.D. in Sociology

 There is no foreign language requirement for the Ph.D. in sociology.

 Joint Ph.D. in Social Policy and Sociology

-Students can apply to the joint program leading to the Ph.D. in social policy and sociology only after having completed at least one year of graduate study at The Heller School for Social Policy and Management or in the Department of Sociology's Ph.D. program.
+Students can apply to the joint program leading to the Ph.D. in Social Policy and Sociology only after having completed at least one year of graduate study at The Heller School for Social Policy and Management or in the Department of Sociology's Ph.D. program.
 The joint program combines nine courses in sociology (at least one of which must be in sociology theory) with nine Heller School courses (including research methods).
 The deadline for applications is April 1.

-Students complete the sociology accreditation process in two areas of specialization (instead of the usual three), and after completing a comprehensive paper that is a required part of the Heller School Ph.D. curriculum.
+Students complete the sociology qualifying process in two areas of specialization (instead of the usual three), and after completing a comprehensive paper that is a required part of the Heller School Ph.D. curriculum.
 The dissertation committee has two faculty members from the Department of Sociology, two faculty members from the Heller School and one outside reader.

 Joint M.A. in Sociology and Women's, Gender, and Sexuality Studies

 The joint Master's degree in Sociology and Women's, Gender, and Sexuality Studies is designed to be completed in 2 to 4 semesters.
 Requirements include the completion of eight courses to be distributed as follows: a designated foundational course in Women's, Gender, and Sexuality Studies, one course in feminist research methodologies (WMGS 208b or The Feminist Inquiry course offered through the Graduate Consortium in Women's and Gender Studies), one graduate Sociology course cross-listed with Women's, Gender, and Sexuality Studies, one graduate course outside Sociology that is listed as an elective with Women's, Gender, and Sexuality Studies, three other graduate Sociology courses (including one theory course, and one course outside the area of gender), plus one additional graduate elective course.